The relative trace formula in electromagnetic scattering and boundary layer operators: Introduction

 for $\lambda$ in any sector about the positive imaginary axis of angle strictly less than $\pi$. \end{theorem} We note that the operators $\mathcal{L}_\lambda^{-1}$ and $\mathcal{L}^{-1}_{D,\lambda}$ have singularities at zero and it is due to a variety of cancellations that the quotient is regular at zero, in particular when the objects have non-trivial topology.
 Our proof is based on a careful analysis of these singularities.

-Before we formulate the trace-formula we need to define a large class of functions to which it applies.
+Before we formulate the trace formula we need to define a large class of functions to which it applies.
 These will be analytic functions in certain sectors and we start by describing these sectors.
 Assume $0<\epsilon\leq \pi$ and let $\mathfrak{S}_\epsilon$ be the open sector

 containing the real axis (see Fig. \ref{ztozsquare}).
 Associated to these we define the following spaces of functions.
 The space $\mathcal{E}_\epsilon$ will be defined by

 We define the space $\mathcal{P}_\epsilon$ as the set of functions in $\mathcal{E}_\epsilon$ whose restriction to $[0,\infty)$ is polynomially bounded and that extend continuously to the boundary of $\mathfrak{S}_\epsilon$ in the logarithmic cover of the complex plane.
 Reference to the logarithmic cover of the complex plane is only needed in case $\epsilon=\pi$.
 In this case functions in $\mathcal{P}_\pi$ are required to have continuous limits from above and below on the negative real axis.
 We do not however require that these limits coincide.
 The space $\mathcal{P}_\epsilon$ contains in particular $f(z) = z^{\alpha}, \quad \alpha >0$ for any $0<\epsilon \leq \pi$.